KennyLawson/Kenny-Portfolio/README.md

 # Kenny-Portfolio
-Some of Kenny's Portfolio from college coursework projects.
+Some of Kenny's Project Portfolios.

-Each folder including the project's main file and the report or article.
+-> Access the "Coursework Projects" folder that contains various projects I have completed as part of my undergraduate coursework in Information Systems.